Issue 27 Apr 30 2026 5 min read

 The week, in plain English

-The board looked healthy enough at first glance, but buyers were still filtering hard.
-6 new listings arrived while 1 sale closed.
-Selection is widening without the same response from buyers.
-0 sold over ask while 1 sold under ask.
+On paper the week held together.
+4 new listings arrived while 3 sales closed.
+New inventory and sold volume landed in the same neighborhood.
+1 sold over ask while 2 sold under ask.
 Taken together, this was a market that stayed active, but only rewarded listings that were positioned correctly.
-A visible price cut showed up on the board this week.
+This week’s board moves made seller adjustments easier to see.

 What I’m watching next